StochasticBiology/hypertraps-ct/README.md

 -----
 In progress:
 * updating workhorse code to output sensible L2 parameterisations and best state/transition values -- DONE
 * retesting with old data -- DONE to some extent.
-CT really confounds the inference -- simple systems harder to infer
+CT really confounds the inference -- simple systems harder to infer -- *not convinced this is working*

 Next:
-* make plots in R to match old document
+* make plots in R to match old document -- in progress
 * test with direct time comparison -- see above -- CT confounds inference
 * SGD
 * better command line interface